ravn/java8-presentation/md/nashorn.md

     EOD

 Full access to JVM including JavaFX.
-Sweet spot is single-class-sized application.
-Main developer side project is Nasven to put Maven artifacts on the classpath.
+Sweet spot is single-class-sized application possibly with a GUI.
+Main developer side project is "Nasven" to put Maven artifacts on the classpath.

 FIXME:  Non-trivial JavaFX example.
 Disk usage?

+Does not yet appear to have reached critical mass or killer-application.